OUR VOICE | NUESTRO GRITO | QAPARIYNINCHIK

 Duke CLACS logo

-The Duke Center for Latin American and Caribbean Studies is pleased to present Qapariyninchik/Our Voice, Our Cry: Linguistic Justice in the Americas Series, Part I, March 25-29, 2024.
-For decades CLACS has supported efforts of the revitalization and reclamation of Indigenous languages a in the Americas.
-This series is a small effort to share via academic, documentary, and artistic forms the fact that Indigenous languages of Latin America and the Caribbean, are strong and striving thanks to collaborative linguistic activism and efforts.
+The Duke Center for Latin American and Caribbean Studies is pleased to present Qapariyninchik/Our Voice, Our Cry: Linguistic Justice in the Americas Series, Part I, in March 2024.
+For decades, CLACS has supported efforts to revitalize and reclaim Indigenous languages in the Americas.
+This series is a small effort to share, through academic, documentary, and artistic forms, the fact that Indigenous languages of Latin America and the Caribbean are strong and thriving thanks to collaborative linguistic activism and efforts.
 Join us to be immersed in multiple ways to see and experience the world, because languages matter, as they are builders of worlds.

 Events